JohnMoehrke/MHV-PGHD/input/pagecontent/testplan.md

 Overall test plan leverages the Profiles, and Examples shown on the [Artifacts Summary](artifacts.html).
-The [Profiles](artifacts.html#structures-resource-profiles) listed are describing the constraints that MHV uses when publishing (Create or Update) into PGHD.
+The [Profiles](artifacts.html#structures-resource-profiles) listed are describing the constraints that MHV uses when publishing (Create) into PGHD.
 Thus any Resources that are known to have been published by MHV MUST be conformant to these profiles.

 The Examples listed in [Example Instances](artifacts.html#example-example-instances) are example instances that are conformant to the MHV profiles.